USU National Center for Disaster Medicine & Public Health to Lead International Humanitarian Relief Workshop

 Coordinator and Analyst Stephanie Liu.
 (Photo courtesy of NCDMPH)

-The course takes place each summer in Honolulu.
+The workshop takes place each summer in Honolulu.
 Participation is largely by invitation only.
-Each year, course leadership sends a letter to the US embassies of participating nations.
+Each year, workshop leadership sends a letter to the US embassies of participating nations.
 They are asked to nominate one person from a civilian organization, such as the Ministry of Health, and one from a military and/or security organization, such as the Ministry of Defense.
-This year, the course will take place from August 19-30.
+This year, the workshop will take place from August 19-30.

-“Most importantly, the HELP course brings together professionals representing humanitarian/civilian/defense organizations—enabling their exchange of knowledge and sharing of multidisciplinary experiences from public health to humanitarian aid,” said Freeman.
+“Most importantly, the HELP workshop brings together professionals representing humanitarian/civilian/defense organizations—enabling their exchange of knowledge and sharing of multidisciplinary experiences from public health to humanitarian aid,” said Freeman.

-“We’re thankful to our CFE-DM colleagues for the opportunity to lead the HELP course and look forward to continuing this critical training in the region.”
+“We’re thankful to our CFE-DM colleagues for the opportunity to lead the HELP workshop and look forward to continuing this critical training in the region.”